 But take a closer look, and you’ll realize that the seemingly mundane material is a superhero.
 It’s a maintenance-free ground cover.
 It allows water to drain back into the soil.
 And it acts as a natural French drain (because properly laid gravel doesn’t puddle water).
 Not to mention, it has an elegant formalism when landscaped along the perimeter of a house.

-Here are ten gardens with gravel to envy (with ideas you can steal for your own garden):
+Here are 10 gardens with gravel to envy (with ideas you can steal for your own garden).

 See more in Steal This Look: Water Troughs as Raised Garden Beds.

 In a Brooklyn backyard, garden designer Brook Klausing edged limestone pavers with crushed limestone dust mixed with gravel.
 “It’s a very modern look, but I tried to soften it with the gravel and plantings, like the ferns in the gravel,” says Klausing.
 For more of this garden, see Designer Visit: Brook Klausing Elevates a Brooklyn Backyard.

 Turin-based landscape architect Cristiana Ruspa planted low-water, hardy perennials at the edge of a gravel courtyard in the Piedmontese hills of northern Italy.
 For more of this garden, see Rehab Diaries: The Resurrection of a Medieval Nobleman’s Garden.

 “I wanted to create a simple vegetable garden with raised vegetable boxes that would act as sculpture and look just as good in the winter months as during the summer months with everything in full bloom,” says Michelini.
 See more of the garden in Gardenista Considered Design Awards 2014: Finalists for Best Edible Garden.